OfficeDev/Microsoft-Teams-Samples/samples/msgext-unfurling-ac-loop-components/nodejs/README.md

 extensions:
  contentType: samples
  createdDate: "08-21-2023 20:32:25"
-urlFragment: officedev-microsoft-teams-samples-msgext-unfurling-ac-loop-components
+urlFragment: officedev-microsoft-teams-samples-msgext-unfurling-ac-loop-components-nodejs
 ---

-# Msgext Unfurling Adaptive Card Loop Components
+# Messaging Extension with Adaptive Card Loop Components

 If you copy and paste a link from `https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main` or your ngrok base url, it wil unfurl inside compose area.